 3) Always Remember Your First Principles

 When Tien and his team came up with new ideas, a new way of doing things, and a whole new strategy, they would be so excited to present these to Benioff only for him to toss it aside.
-And he would incessantly start to remind them of what Salesforce wants to become, and why their ideas were going to take Salesforce away from the direction it was designed to go in.
+He would incessantly remind them of what Salesforce was aiming to become and why their ideas were going to take Salesforce away from the direction it was designed to go in.
 Those were the fundamental ideas under which Marc started his company.